integer32llc/margo/README.md

 ### Serve the registry files with your choice of webserver

+For example, using Python and serving the registry in the directory at `127.0.0.1`:

 ```bash
 python3 -m http.server --bind '127.0.0.1' my-registry-directory
 ```

+You should be able to visit `127.0.0.1/config.json` in your browser.
+Your next step is to serve those files from `https://my-registry.example.com` instead, in whatever way you serve static files from whatever URL you've specified.

 ### Configure Cargo